embrace-io/embrace-docs/docs/embrace-api/supported_metrics_and_queries.md

 Note:
 `users` and `crashed_users` are metrics computed for a given time granularity.
-We don't recommend summing the results of by a bigger time granularity that the one requested in order to avoid double counting unique users.
+We don't recommend summing their results by a bigger time granularity than the one requested in order to avoid double counting unique users.

 ### Deprecated metrics after 2023-10-02: